 Provides an understanding of the business decision framework in the context of the economic environment in which decisions are made.
 Covers topics in capital investment policy, financing and capital structures, dividend policy, financial statement analysis, forecasting, and working capital management.
-It is best to complete MBA-620 before MBA-615.
+It is preferable to complete MBA-620 before MBA-615.
+Prerequisite: MBA-600 or undergraduate degree in business.